-Mathea's Baptism Record (1831)Mathea Gulliksdatter Loe was born on 21 Mar 1831 in Skoger, Vestfold, Norway to carpenter Gullik Petersen Loe and his wife Maren Christensdatter Wear.
-She was baptized on 09 Apr 1831, also in Skoger.
+Mathea's Baptism Record (1831)Mathea Gulliksdatter Loe was born on 21 Mar 1831 at Loe farm in Konnerud, Vestfold, Norway to carpenter Gullik Petersen Loe and his wife Maren Christensdatter Wear.
+She was baptized on 09 Apr 1831 in Skoger Church.
 (Skoger was along the border of Vestfold and Buskerud.
 It became a part of Buskerud county in 1964 when it was incorporated into Drammen).6

 For the first two years of her life Mathea lived with her parents on the Loe farm in what is now the town of Konnerud (frequently noted as being under Eikholt farm*).
 Family lore says following a gambling incident (discussed more in Gullik's biography), Gullik lost the family farm and had to move.
 The family story states that supposedly they spent a short amount of time at Bogen under Hov Farm in Hurum after losing the home.
 In November 1833, Mathea's father Gullik purchased Sondre Myhre Farm with help from his mother-in-law and relocated the family to Svelvik.